Expert management of DVT in 2025

 Importance of intravascular US

-George Rahmani (Christchurch/NZ), TBD
+George Rahmani (Christchurch/NZ)

 Importance of vessel prep

-Ana Isabel Simões Ferreira (Lisbon/PT), TBD
+Ana Isabel Simões Ferreira (Lisbon/PT)

 Importance of venous stenting

-Stephen Black (London/GB), TBD
+Stephen Black (London/GB)

 Discussion and Q&A – Part 2